| Publisher | Screening Assessment | Contact Information |

 The Oklahoma Math Achievement and Proficiency Act was signed into law in June 2025.
 This legislation establishes a requirement for all students in grades 2–5 to participate in universal math screenings at the beginning, middle, and end of each school year, starting in the 2026–2027 school year.
 If screening indicates that students are struggling with any specific math skills, then that student will need to receive interventions and an intervention plan.
 Students who are working at advanced levels in mathematics will need to receive instruction to meet their needs.

 Explore the Implementation Guide for the Oklahoma Math Achievement and Proficiency Act, a resource designed to help Oklahoma school districts meet legislative requirements and strengthen math instruction.
-This guide provides clear expectations and resources to support improved student achievement in math.
+At the end of the Implementation Guide, additional supporting documents are provided to address the needs of school administrators and educators.
+These resources help ensure all requirements are fully met.
+They are also included below, with fillable versions available where appropriate.

 State statute 70 O.S. § 1210.901 establishes that the State Board of Education shall approve a list of screening tools for use under the Oklahoma Math Achievement and Proficiency Act.